nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 2. Fund Worker Account with ETH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Ensure that the worker's ethereum account has ETH for transaction gas.
+Ensure that the worker's ethereum account has sufficient ETH to pay the gas for regular transactions, or it may forgo subsidies (inflationary rewards).

+**Reducing the gas costs burdened upon stakers/workers is an active and high-priority area of network development.**

 .. note::

-    For testnet, this account can be funded with Rinkeby testnet ETH via https://faucet.rinkeby.io/.
+    For testnet, the worker account can be funded with Rinkeby testnet ETH via https://faucet.rinkeby.io/.

 3. Ensure Worker account is bonded to Staker